Pre-replication complex: Recognition of the origin of replication

 Recognition of the origin of replication is a critical first step in the formation of the pre-RC.
 In different domains of life this process is accomplished differently.

 In prokaryotes, origin recognition is accomplished by DnaA.
 DnaA binds tightly to a 9-base pair consensus sequence in oriC; 5' – TTATCCACA – 3'.
 There are 5 such 9-bp sequences (R1-R5) and 4 non-consensus sequences (I1-I4) within oriC that DnaA binds with differential affinity.
 DnaA binds R4, R1, and R2 with high affinity and R5, I1, I2, I3, and R3 with lesser affinity.
-The pre-RC is complete when DnaA occupies all of the high and low affinity 9-bp binding sites.
+In vivo, it has been observed that the DnaA binding to recognition sites occurs in the order: R1, R2, then R4, which forms the bORC.
+Afterwards, the other lower affinity, 9 bp recognition sites bind to DnaA, which forms the pre-RC.

 Archaea have 1–3 origins of replication.
 The origins are generally AT-rich tracts that vary based on the archaeal species.
 The singular archaeal ORC protein recognizes the AT-rich tracts and binds DNA in an ATP-dependent fashion.

 Eukaryotes typically have multiple origins of replication; at least one per chromosome.
 Saccharomyces cerevisiae (S. cerevisiae) is the only known eukaryote with a defined initiation sequence TTTTTATG/ATTTA/T. This initiation sequence is recognized by ORC1-5.
 ORC6 is not known to bind DNA in S. cerevisiae.
 Initiation sequences in S. pombe and higher eukaryotes are not well defined.
 However, the initiation sequences are generally either AT-rich or exhibit bent or curved DNA topology.
 The ORC4 protein is known to bind the AT-rich portion of the origin of replication in S. pombe using AT hook motifs.
 The mechanism of origin recognition in higher eukaryotes is not well understood but it is thought that the ORC1-6 proteins depend on unusual DNA topology for binding.